Agasaworkshop/Agasa_CNC_PCB/README.md

 - Common household supplies like tweezers and scissors.
 - A drill (even the weak ones) to drive the M8 rods into PLA pieces and drill.
 - A hammer + small screwdriver (it is sometimes useful to drive the M4 rods into the PLA)
 - Phillips screwdrivers for the screw terminals of the relay and motor driver
+- A hard brush to clean up the boards after milling.

 This machine is made to accept two common formats of copperclad board I can find online, which are 10x7cm and 5x7cm.
 It is a relatively slow machine ([but it could be improved](https://github.com/Agasaworkshop/Agasa_CNC_PCB?tab=readme-ov-file#plans-for-upgrades)), and it can achieve some decent results but it also depends on the quality of the board itself.
-It is also a very loud machine and does require eye protection, ear protection and a respirator mask.
+It is also a very loud machine and requires eye protection, ear protection, and a respirator mask.

 Here is a quick preview of the process of making a board (more info below):